jamie-taylor-rjj/Podcast-FAQs/README.md

 The markdown file found within this directory is used to quickly generate a Guest FAQ for interviews.
 This document is then sent to all guests who have arranged to be on the show.

+## Where to Start

+If reading on GitHub, please start with the [guest-faq.md](./guest-faq.md) file.
+Or if you would rather, please see the [relkeases](https://github.com/jamie-taylor-rjj/Podcast-FAQs/releases) page to grab the latest automatic build of a single PDF.

 ## Auto-Render

 This repository is set up with GitHub Actions, and will automatically render the contents of the PDF when a push is made to the Master branch.
 The latest version of the rendered document can be found in the [Actions tab](/actions).